The estimated reading time for this post is 563 seconds

-This is a great article, by quite a super lawyer from what I’ve read, based from Santa Monica CA. Please read on!
+This is a great article by quite a super lawyer from what I’ve read, based out of Santa Monica CA. Please read on with the source at the end!

 Using Vocational Rehab Experts and Life-Care Planners to Prove General Damages by Geoffrey S. Wells